-We feel good about the achievements of this challenging year, which have provided STEO an opportunity to develop a more responsive and adaptable service delivery model.
+We feel good about the achievements of another challenging year, which have provided STEO an opportunity to further develop a responsive service delivery model.
 STEO's employees are at the heart of the organization and we are proud of the impactful work they do everyday.
-In this unprecedented pandemic year, the team demonstrated immense adaptability and commitment in the delivery of responsive service to students, families and schools, at a time when assurance, continuity and support were greatly needed.
+In its second year impacted by COVID-19, the team demonstrated immense adaptability and commitment in the delivery of responsive service to students, families and schools, at a time when assurance, continuity and support were greatly needed.